airr-community/airr-standards/docs/api/adc_api.rst

 + The ``fields`` parameter specifies which data elements to be returned in the response.

 + The ``from`` and ``size`` parameters specify the number of results to skip and the maximum number of results to be returned in the response.
++ The ``include_required`` parameter specifies whether to include the required AIRR fields in the response.
+This is a mechanism to ensure that the API response is an AIRR compliant repsonse.

 **Service Status Example**